MapsPeople/docs/src/content/getting-started/android/v4/mapsindoors-template.md

 When the above 3 APIs and the relevant SDK are enabled, you can retrieve the API key from the [Credentials page](https://console.cloud.google.com/project/_/apiui/credential).
 On the Credentials page, click _Create credentials_ > _API key_.

+### Get Your Mapbox Access Token

+If using the Mapbox template you will need a Mapbox access token as well as a download token.
+You can read how this is done here: [Configure credentials](https://docs.mapbox.com/android/maps/guides/install/#configure-credentials).

 ### Get Your MapsIndoors API key

 If you are not a customer yet, you can use this demo MapsIndoors API key `{{sdk.tutorialAPIKey}}` to follow this guide, or you can [contact MapsPeople](https://resources.mapspeople.com/contact-us) to get your building drawings processed and hosted by us to receive a unique API key.
 For the purpose of this guide, both methods will work.